xiyuy98/CensusApp/README.md

 # CensusApp
-Stat 479 Census App HW
+This Stat 479 project creates a shiny app displaying the racial variation in different states in the U.S.